natebolam/arbiter/README.md

 ## Book
-Here you can find the [Arbiter Documentation](https://primitivefinance.github.io/arbiter/).
+Here you can find the [Arbiter Documentation](https://anthias-labs.github.io/arbiter/).
-This is an mdbook that provides higher level understanding of how to use the entirety of the Arbiter framework.
+This book highlights some key Arbiter usage patterns and explains all key functionality.

 ## Motivation
-Arbiter was built to allow you to work with smart contracts in a stateful sandbox and design agents that can be used alongside the contracts.
+Arbiter was built to allow you to work with smart contracts in a stateful sandbox and thus design agents that can be used alongside the contracts.
 This gives you many capabilities.
-For instance, smart contract engineers must test their contracts against various potentially adversarial environments and parameters and not rely on static stateless testing.
+For instance, smart contract engineers must test their contracts against various potentially adversarial environments and parameters instead of relying on static and stateless testing.

 In Decentralized Finance (DeFi), a wide array of complex decentralized applications can use the testing described above.
 Still, implicit financial strategies also encompass many agents and parameterizations.
 A financial engineer may want to test their strategies against thousands of market conditions, contract settings, shocks, and autonomous or random AI agents while ensuring their approach isn't vulnerable to bytecode-level exploits.